tobozo/M5Stack-SD-Updater/README.md

 ```

-- Although not recommended (because not extensevely tested), the default binary name to be loaded (`/menu.bin`) can be changed at compilation time by defining the `MENU_BIN` constant:
+- Although not extensively tested, the default binary name to be loaded (`/menu.bin`) can be changed at compilation time by defining the `MENU_BIN` constant:

 ```C++
 #define MENU_BIN "/my_custom_launcher.bin"